avengers-p7/Avengers_P7_Documents/Application_CI/Design/Feature document of Jenkins.md

 ***

 ## Why
-Jenkins for automated and efficient software development, enabling continuous integration, streamlined workflows, and rapid, reliable software delivery.
+Jenkins serves as a pivotal tool for automated and efficient software development, facilitating continuous integration by automating the building, testing, and deployment phases.
+Its versatile capabilities streamline workflows, ensuring smooth collaboration among developers.
+Jenkins promotes rapid and reliable software delivery by automating repetitive tasks, reducing manual errors, and providing a scalable platform for managing complex development processes.

 ***